Skip to main content

 Do Ransomware Resilience ransomware policies co-exist with other kinds of workload policies?

 At this time, Backup and Recovery (Cloud Backup) supports one backup policy per volume.
-So, Backup and Recovery and Ransomware Resilience share backup policies.
+If you configure backup protection with Backup and Recovery, it shares backup policies with Ransomware Resilience.

 Snapshot copies are not limited and can be added separately from each service.